oracle/terraform-provider-oci/website/docs/d/devops_deploy_stage.html.markdown

 	* `batch_percentage` - The percentage that will be used to determine how many instances will be deployed concurrently.
 	* `policy_type` - The type of policy used for rolling out a deployment stage.
 	* `ramp_limit_percent` - Indicates the criteria to stop.
+* `set_string` - Specifies the name and value pairs to set helm values.
+	* `items` - List of parameters defined to set helm value.
+		* `name` - Name of the parameter (case-sensitive).
+		* `value` - Value of the parameter.
+* `set_values` - Specifies the name and value pairs to set helm values.
+	* `items` - List of parameters defined to set helm value.
+		* `name` - Name of the parameter (case-sensitive).
+		* `value` - Value of the parameter.
+* `should_cleanup_on_fail` - Allow deletion of new resources created during when an upgrade fails.
+Set to false by default.
+* `should_not_wait` - Waits until all the resources are in a ready state to mark the release as successful.
+Set to false by default.
+* `should_reset_values` - During upgrade, reset the values to the ones built into the chart.
+It overrides shouldReuseValues.
+Set to false by default.
+* `should_reuse_values` - During upgrade, reuse the values of the last release and merge overrides from the command line.
+Set to false by default.
+* `should_skip_crds` - If set, no CRDs are installed.
+By default, CRDs are installed only if they are not present already.
+Set to false by default.
+* `should_skip_render_subchart_notes` - If set, renders subchart notes along with the parent.
+Set to false by default.
 * `state` - The current state of the deployment stage.
 * `system_tags` - Usage of system tag keys.
 These predefined keys are scoped to namespaces.
 See [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
 * `test_load_balancer_config` - Specifies config for load balancer traffic shift stages.
 The Load Balancer specified here should be an Application Load Balancer type.
 Network Load Balancers are not supported.